jerrylai19990120/Daily-Goal-Manager/README.md

   ![Image of progress status](https://github.com/csc309-summer-2020/team29/blob/master/readme_img/progress.png)

 * **Select Color** - Users customize their goal details tab by selecting colors.
-* **Kudos, Comment, Share, Rating**  - Users can give Kudos, leave comments, share goal, or give rating to the goal.
+* **Kudos, Comment, Share, Rating **  - Users can give Kudos, leave comments, share goal, or give rating to the goal.
   - User can leave comments by using the comment text box section.
 They can view their comments after submitting.
     ![Image of comment](https://github.com/csc309-summer-2020/team29/blob/master/readme_img/comment.png)

-  - share functionality is not yet implemented
+  - Users can also

 ### Profile Page